The Functional Logic of the Odor Information Processing Circuits

 2. Aurel A. Lazar and Chung-Heng Yeh, A Molecular Odorant Transduction Model and the Complexity of Spatio-Temporal Encoding in the Drosophila Antenna, PLOS Computational Biology, Volume 16, Number 4, April 2020.

-2. Aurel A. Lazar, Tingkai Liu, and Chung-Heng Yeh, An Odorant Encoding Machine for Sampling, Reconstruction and Robust Representation of Odorant Identity, ICASSP 2020, pp. 1743-1747, May 4-8, 2020, Barcelona, Spain.
+3. Aurel A. Lazar, Tingkai Liu, and Chung-Heng Yeh, An Odorant Encoding Machine for Sampling, Reconstruction and Robust Representation of Odorant Identity, ICASSP 2020, pp. 1743-1747, May 4-8, 2020, Barcelona, Spain.

-3. Aurel A.Lazar, Mehmet K. Turkcan and Yiyin Zhou, A Programmable Ontology Encompassing the Functional Logic of the Drosophila Brain, Frontiers in Neuroinformatics, April 2022.
+3. Aurel A.Lazar, Mehmet K. Turkcan, and Yiyin Zhou, A Programmable Ontology Encompassing the Functional Logic of the Drosophila Brain, Frontiers in Neuroinformatics, April 2022.

-5. Aurel A. Lazar, Tingkai Liu, and Chung-Heng.
+4. Aurel A. Lazar, Tingkai Liu, and Chung-Heng.
 Yeh, The Functional Logic of Odor Information Processing in the Drosophila Antennal Lobe, PLOS Computational Biology, Volume 19, Number 4, April 2023.

-Functional Role of the Mushroom Body
+Functional Role of the Calyx

 1. Aurel A. Lazar, Tingkai Liu, and Chung-Heng Yeh, Odorant Encoding Machine for Sampling, Reconstruction and Robust Representation of Odorant Identity, ICASSP 2020, pp. 1743-1747, May 4-8, 2020, Barcelona, Spain.

-4. Aurel A. Lazar, Mehmet Kerem Turkcan, and Yiyin Zhou, A Programmable Model for Exploring the Functional Logic of the Drosophila Mushroom Body, bioRxiv, September 2022.
+2. Aurel A. Lazar, Mehmet Kerem Turkcan, and Yiyin Zhou, A Programmable Model for Exploring the Functional Logic of the Drosophila Mushroom Body, bioRxiv, September 2022.

 Comparing Adult Antenna/Antennal Lobe Circuit Models based upon the FlyCircuit and Hemibrain Datasets

-1. Aurel A. Lazar, Tingkai Liu, Mehmet K. Turkcan, and Yiyin Zhou, FlyBrainLab: Accelerating the Discovery of the Functional Logic of the Fruit Fly Brain in the Connectomic and Synaptomic Era, eLife 2021;10:e62362, February 2021.
+1. Aurel A. Lazar, Tingkai Liu, Mehmet K. Turkcan, and Yiyin Zhou, FlyBrainLab: Accelerating the Discovery of the Functional Logic of the Fruit Fly Brain in the Connectomic and Synaptomic Era, eLife 2021; 10:e62362, February 2021.

 https://raw.githubusercontent.com/bionet/bionet.github.io/img/img/fbl_compare_datasets.jpg

 (a) Morphology of olfactory sensory neurons, local neurons, and projection neurons in the antennal lobe for the two datasets.
-The axons of the projection neurons and their projections to the mushroom body and lateral horn are also visible. (b) Circuit diagrams depicting the antenna and antennal lobe circuit motifs derived from the two datasets. (c) Response of the antenna/antennal lobe circuit to a constant ammonium hydroxide step input applied between 1 s and 3 s of a 5 s simulation; (left) the interaction between the odorant and 23 olfactory receptors is captured as the vector of affinity values; (middle and right) a heatmap of the uniglomerular PN PSTH values (spikes/second) grouped by glomerulus for the two circuit models. (d) The PN response transients of the two circuit models for uniform noise input with a minimum of 0ppm and a maximum of 100 ppm preprocessed with a 30 Hz low-pass filter (Kim et al., 2011) and delivered between 1 s and 3 s.
+The axons of the projection neurons and their projections to the mushroom body and lateral horn are also visible. (b) Circuit diagrams depicting the antenna and antennal lobe circuit motifs derived from the two datasets. (c) Response of the antenna/antennal lobe circuit to a constant ammonium hydroxide step input applied between 1 s and 3 s of a 5 s simulation; (left) the interaction between the odorant and 23 olfactory receptors is captured as the vector of affinity values; (middle and right) a heatmap of the uniglomerular PN PSTH values (spikes/second) grouped by glomerulus for the two circuit models. (d) The PN response transients of the two circuit models for uniform noise input with a minimum of 0 ppm and a maximum of 100 ppm preprocessed with a 30 Hz low-pass filter (Kim et al., J. Comp.
+Neuroscience, 2011) and delivered between 1 s and 3 s.

 Comparing Early Olfactory Circuit Models of the Larva and the Adult Fruit Flies